App version: 0.1.0

 7. Construction/Renovation Loan

 Construction loans are typically used by borrowers who are building a new house, but you also may be able to use this type of loan for a home addition.
 Because the loan amount is based on the projected value of the property once the work is completed (instead of its current value), you may be able to borrow more money with this type of home addition financing.
-If you don’t have a lot of equity in your home, or you’re looking at an expensive project, a construction or renovation loan could be a solution.
-There are different types of construction/renovation loans, so you’ll want to be clear about the costs and conditions before signing.For instance, some loans may require that the lender retain control of the funds—and pay your contractor at various stages in the building process—instead of giving you the loan as a lump sum.
+If you don’t have much equity in your home or you’re looking at an expensive project, a construction or renovation loan could be a solution.
+There are different types of construction and renovation loans, so you’ll want to be clear about the costs and conditions before signing.For instance, some loans may require that the lender retain control of the funds — and pay your contractor at various stages in the building process — instead of giving you the loan as a lump sum.
 There also may be limitations on how the funds can be used.
 Finally, some renovation loans have longer terms than others.

 8. Home Equity Loan